Skip to main content

 (I've gone back to putting text and root in separate columns just for illustrative clarity, but you're still welcome to do one column with a text/root header.)

 This is now a three-field database, and you can look things up in any direction.
-Try it out in the interface (Gramble -> Tutorial sheets -> Tutorial 3).
-You could put called in the text field and you'll get back all the other fields, or you could put call in the root field and PAST in the text field, or any direction you want.
+Try it out in the interface (Gramble->Tutorial sheets->3: Adding another field).
+Recall from the previous section that you can make queries by entering values in the coloured input areas in the sidebar, then clicking one of the generate or sample buttons.
+You could put called in the text field and you'll get back all the other fields, or you could put call in the root field and PAST in the tense field, or any direction you want.

 If this is confusing you, just remember that this program is equivalent to the following database: